dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Resource Record list table

 This table holds a list of individual Resource Records in a Answer, Authority or Additional section.
-Each item in the table is a CBOR unsigned.
+Each item in the table is a CBOR unsigned integer.
 This data is optionally collected.

 Field | Description
 :-----|:-----------